LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 ## Inference and blending

+Two days before the competition I read a message on forum which was indicating the following: as our predictions approach 38.5% of non-empty mask the score exceeds 0.670 public lb.
+Our best submissions at that moment were generating 36.2 - 36.6% of non-empty masks, so we needed to lower the number of false negatives.
+At the same time we were scared of the risk of generating bigger number of false positives.

 We took in our final blend the following 5 submissions:
 1. EfficientNet-B0 2 stage last epoch
 2. EfficientNet-B0 2 stage best epoch